Warrington West Station

 - Road closure:

-- Sycamore Lane - from mid May (end date to be confirmed once blockade dates confirmed)
+- Sycamore Lane - 29 May (end date to be confirmed once blockade dates confirmed)

 - Opening of temporary footpath from Skelton’s Bridge alongside the apartments to Oklahoma Boulevard – March 2018